Curvature identities on almost Hermitian manifolds and applications: Curvatures of Levi-Civita and Canonical Connections

 \end{cor}

-Applying the properties of quasi K\"ahler manifolds that $\tau_{ij}^k=0$ and (6) in Corollary \ref{cor-bian-quasi-kahler}, we obtain the follows. \begin{cor} Let $(M,J,g)$ be a quasi K\"ahler manifold and fix a unitary frame.
+Applying the properties of quasi K\"ahler manifolds that $\tau_{ij}^k=0$ and (6) in Corollary \ref{cor-bian-quasi-kahler}, we obtain the following corollary. \begin{cor} Let $(M,J,g)$ be a quasi K\"ahler manifold and fix a local unitary $(1,0)$-frame.
 Then